What is CRM Customization?

 Types of Customization

-With so many CRM software choices available, it’s often difficult to determine what level of customization is acceptable.
+With so many CRM software choices, it’s often difficult to determine what level of customization your business needs.
 So how do you determine the level of customization that’s right for your organization?
-How do you decide whether it’s worth it to you to configure a task exactly to your specifications instead of going with a slightly inferior out-of-the-box solution?
-To answer these questions, we should first assess the different levels of customization available.
+Let’s take a quick look at the three levels of customization.

-It’s very unusual for an organization to use a CRM out-of-the box without any configuration.
-Whether it’s setting up user profiles, importing data from another source, creating widgets for dashboard configuration, creating new forms or heavy backend coding, some level of customization is needed, and depending on how large your organization is and how specific your needs are, the software might require a lot of custom changes.
-Below are some reasons organizations need to have their CRMs customized:
+It’s very unusual for an organization to use a CRM out-of-the-box without any configuration.
+You will need some type of customization.
+Even if it’s setting up user profiles, importing data, or creating widgets for dashboards.
+Depending on how large your organization is and how specific your needs are, the software might require a lot of custom changes.

 Foster Increased System Usage